lsolbach/ClojureResources/ClojureDevelopment.md

 * [rebel-readline](https://github.com/bhauman/rebel-readline) - Multiline Editor for a terminal REPL
 * [REBL](http://rebl.cognitect.com/) - A graphical, interactive tool for browsing Clojure data
 * [integrant-repl](https://github.com/weavejester/integrant-repl)
+* [portal](https://github.com/djblue/portal) - A clojure tool to navigate through your data.

 * [Figwheel Main](https://figwheel.org/) - Figwheel Main builds your ClojureScript code and hot loads it as you are coding
 * [figwheel.main template](https://rigsomelight.com/figwheel-main-template/) - Template generator that will produce a minimal ClojureScript project that includes figwheel.main tooling